Manager Of Starhill Global REIT

 (Information required pursuant to Appendix 7.4.1 of the Listing Manual)

-For more details, please refer to pages 22 to 23 of the FY 2020/21 Annual Report on the Board of Directors.
+For more details, please refer to pages 22 to 23 of this Annual Report on the Board of Directors.